Informed Bayesian T-Tests: INTRODUCTION

-showing that the Bayes factor can be regarded as the ratio of two weighted averages where the weights correspond to the prior distribution for the parameters.
-Consequently, the choice of the prior distribution is crucial for the development of a Bayes factor hypothesis test.
+Eq.~\ref{informedEqBF} shows that the Bayes factor can be regarded as the ratio of two weighted averages where the weights correspond to the prior distribution for the parameters.
+Consequently, the choice of the prior distributions is crucial for the development of a Bayes factor hypothesis test. \citet{jeffreys1961theory} elaborated on various procedures to select priors for a Bayes factor and the construction of his one-sample \( t \)-test became the norm in objective Bayesian analysis (e.g., \citealp{bayarri2012criteria,BergerPericchi2001,liang2008mixtures}).
+Jeffreys's Bayes factor for the two-sample $t$-test, however, was needlessly complicated and it was \citet{gonen2005bayesian} who provided the desired simplification.

-Jeffreys's procedure for assigning prior distributions to the parameters exploits the fact that $\mathcal{H}_0$ is nested within $\mathcal{H}_1$ (obtained by setting $\theta = \theta_0$).
-For the nuisance parameters, Jeffreys used his famous translation invariant ``Jeffreys's'' prior given by $p\left(\zeta \right)\propto \sqrt {\det {\mathcal {I}}\left(\zeta \right)}$ where $\mathcal {I}\left(\zeta \right)$ denotes the Fisher information matrix.
-For the test-relevant parameter $\theta$, Jeffreys based his prior choice on two desiderata.
-The first desideratum, \emph{predictive matching}, states that the Bayes factor should be perfectly indifferent (i.e., $\text{BF}_{10} = 1$) in case the data are completely uninformative.
-The second desideratum, \emph{information consistency}, states that the Bayes factor should provide infinite support for one of the two hypotheses in case the data are overwhelmingly informative \citep{BayarriEtAl2012, Jeffreys1942}.
-In case of the $t$-test, these two desiderata led Jeffreys to a Cauchy prior distribution for the test-relevant effect size parameter \citep{LyEtAl2016}.